-The 10th Walter Lippmann Oration is taking place on Thursday, 17 February 2022 at the Wheeler Centre.
-Our eminent speaker for this special event will be The Hon Tony Pagone QC, a former judge of the Federal Court of Australia, who has made a significant contribution to Australian public life during his distinguished legal career.
+The 10th Walter Lippmann Oration will take place on Thursday, 13 October at the Wheeler Centre.
+Our eminent speaker for this special event will be The Hon Tony Pagone AM QC, a former judge of the Federal Court of Australia, who has made a significant contribution to Australian public life during his distinguished legal career.

 A former president of Co.As.It, the Melbourne-born son of Italian migrants is the first orator to have served on the Board of an ECCV member organisation.